 Magical Vacation Homes– There are rentals and then there are magical rentals.
 These vacation homes have themed rooms for Harry Potter, Marvel characters, and Minions.
 Most can sleep upwards of 10 people.

-Airbnb– If you’re traveling with a bigger group, it might make sense to rent a condo close to the parks or a house in one of Orlando’s downtown neighborhoods.
+Rentals- If you’re traveling with a bigger group, it might make sense to rent a condo close to the parks or a house in one of Orlando’s downtown neighborhoods.
+VRBO and Airbnb both have options.

 Book your stay in Orlando with our preferred partner.